-Whether you’re looking to share a review of a new awesome piece of equipment, discuss a new extraction method, or help convey the latest advances to geek-out over, we’d love to hear your ideas.
-We accept submissions in two forms: online blog content and feature articles for our print and digital magazine.
+Whether you’re looking to share a review of a new piece of equipment, discuss a novel extraction method, or help convey the latest advances to geek-out over, we’d love to hear your ideas.
+We accept submissions in two forms: online blog content and feature articles for our digital magazine.

 Please pay careful attention to the guidelines laid out below before submitting.

 Blogs and news articles meant to be featured online should consist of around 300-450 words, make sure to properly hyperlink to all sources in the article.
-Please provide journal reference information (author, journal, title, volume, year, page numbers).
+Please provide journal reference information (AMA notation including author, journal, title, volume, year, page numbers).
 Also we welcome original imagery, so please separately attach any high-resolution images that you would like to submit for our review.

 Two Page Spread

 Preferred Fonts: Georgia, Arial, or Times New Roman

 Image Submission Specs